Case Study: G&A Secures IDR Victory for SJCERA

 In our experience, many applicants receive an initial denial from the county system and give up on their right to the more advantageous industrial disability retirement.
 However, the disability laws are actually designed to favor disabled applicants and the courts construe any ambiguity in the law in favor of injured workers.
 It is, therefore, imperative that injured workers obtain expert legal advice before settling for a normal retirement when they have suffered an industrial or “work-related” injury.

 Do you think you have an industrial disability retirement case?
-Contact the industrial disability retirement lawyers at Goyette & Associates at (916) 851-1900 or email@example.com.
+Or even a case for Disability Leave Review?
+Contact the industrial disability retirement lawyers at Goyette & Associates at (916) 851-1900 or firstname.lastname@example.org.
 Consultations are always free.